 Link Another Account

 On the other hand, if you don’t have overdraft protection, consider turning it on.
 You can link your checking account to a backup account like a savings account or a secondary checking account.
 If your primary checking account ever lacks sufficient funds for a transaction, your bank can automatically pull funds from the linked account to cover the shortfall.
-This practice can provide a crucial safety net to prevent overdrafts, and the associated transfer fees are usually smaller than overdraft charges.
+This practice can provide an important safety net to prevent overdrafts, and the associated transfer fees are usually smaller than overdraft charges.

 Set Up Alerts